clementino1971/BirdCLEF_2020/README.md

     filenames.npy
     labels.npy

-Where filenames.py and labels.py are used to pair filenames and labels, and it is used to generate the train batches once all the 93410 arrays don't fit on memory.
+Where filenames.py and labels.py are used to pair filenames and labels, and it is used to generate the train batches.

-## Models
+## Train
-MultiscaleCNN_TripletLoss.ipynb - contains the training of CNN.
+MultiscaleCNN_TripletLoss.ipynb - contains implementation of the training process of Multiscale CNN.

-Classifiers.ipynb - contains the Classifiers.
+Classifiers.ipynb - contains the implementation of Classifiers used.

-Teste.ipynb - The notebook used to make the submissions.
+Teste.ipynb - The notebook used to make the predictions and the submission.